ello0211/HLPT/README.md

 pip install -e .
 ```

-Due to the modifications required by our method, please replace the "modeling_llama.py" file under '~/transformers/models/llama' and the "modeling_gptj.py" file under '~/transformers/models/gptj' with the files we provide.
+Due to the modifications required by our method, please replace the "modeling_llama.py" file under '/transformers/models/llama' and the "modeling_gptj.py" file under '/transformers/models/gptj' with the files we provide.

 You can directly use the HLPT method with the code we provide.To use H2LPT method,You can modify the code by following the comments in "peft/src/peft/tuners/lora.py" and "modeling_llama.py/modeling_gptj.py"
-## Training(finetune.py)
+## Training

 This file contains some code related to prompt construction and tokenization.In this file, specify different adapters and different sets of data, so that different models can be trained.

-You can use'bash finetune.sh' to train the model with HLPT method
+You can use 'bash finetune.sh' to train the model with HLPT method

-## Evaluation (evaluate.py)
+## Evaluation

 To evaluate the performance of the finetuned model on the six Arithmetic Reasoning tasks, you can use 'python multi_dataset_eval.py':